-Although there appears to be no impact to day-to-day transactional systems when backups are missing or incomplete, this critical operational function often lives on the periphery of your IT production environment.
-However the consequences of a misaligned backup strategy could suddenly be catastrophic for your business.
+Although there appears to be no impact on day-to-day transactional systems when backups are missing or incomplete, this critical operational function often lives on the periphery of your IT production environment.
+However, the consequences of a misaligned backup strategy could suddenly be catastrophic for your business.

-Backing up your data is not a task, but a continuous process.
+Backing up your data isn't a task, but a continuous process.

-First and foremost, you need to ensure you are backing up all your data which means constantly monitoring your environment to establish all data, no matter where it is stored, forms part of your backup scope.
-Furthermore, you also need to confirm your backup recovery and restore points align to your business objectives and most importantly that you can restore your data when you need to.
+First and foremost, you need to ensure you're backing up all your data which means constantly monitoring your environment to establish all data, no matter where it's stored, forms a part of your backup scope.
+Furthermore, you need to confirm your backup recovery and restore points align with your business objectives.
+More importantly, you need to make sure you can restore your data when you need to.

 Backups are not infallible

-Even though backups exist to form the failsafe policy of your overall IT strategy, they are not infallible.
-Like other IT systems they need management, maintenance and protection.
-The ability to successfully restore your backups is crucial as they are the last line of defence against a data loss incident.
+Even though backups exist to form the failsafe policy of your overall IT strategy, they're not infallible.
+Like other IT systems, they need management, maintenance, and protection.
+The ability to successfully restore your backups is crucial as they're the last line of defense against a data loss incident.
 You need to put measures in place to ensure you can confidently and successfully restore your data when the need arises.

-Because backups form part of your larger IT environment they are connected in some way to your IT production infrastructure.
+Because backups form a part of your larger IT environment, they're connected in some way to your IT production infrastructure.
 Backups need connectivity to your network to execute successfully.
-However, if we take a hard look at the security of this architecture, the connectivity backups need is a vulnerability which could be exploited, resulting in your backed-up data being compromised.
+However, if we take a hard look at the security of this architecture, the connectivity backups need is a vulnerability that could be exploited, resulting in your backed-up data being compromised.